 With the holidays right around the corner, we wanted to highlight a title that seems meant for this time of year!

-I first discovered this Caldecott Winner at our library years ago and while this book has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!
+I first discovered this Caldecott Winner at our library years ago and while The Little House has been out since the 1940's, it still has that special something that makes you want to read it cover-to-cover!

 Well, needless to say, we took home our own personal copy that day, and I've been wanting to feature it on the blog for a while now!

 You'll love each and every one of the fantastic illustrations that accompanies this story!

 Told from the Little House's perspective- an inquisitive, cute and charming cottage, tale first starts when she's built in the middle of the picturesque countryside.

 Adorable image from the 1952 Disney film short- art work by Mary Blair.

 As the years pass and the Little House watches from her hilltop, she often wonders what it would be like to live in the big city amid the hustle and bustle.